Literature

 What inspires you to write poetry?

 — There are a few parallels.
-For example, the first would be the parallel between skin and paper, and then between writing and landscape.
+For example, the first would be the parallelism between skin and paper, and then between writing and landscape.
 There is also the reflection on language.
 I worked with older women.
 We focus a lot on how children learn to read, but to what extent do we take care of when an older person loses language?
-It also inspires me to look at the landscape, what surrounds me and the way we speak.
+It also inspires me to look at the landscape, what surrounds me and the way we talk.

 What is your creative process?